Home

 Join us for our upcoming art classes:

-🧵 Quilting Class – Tuesday, January 7th at 5PM
+🧶Crochet Class – Tuesday, April 15 at 5PM

 These beginner classes are a fantastic way to unleash your creativity and create stunning masterpieces—no experience needed!
 They are completely free, with all supplies provided thanks to a generous grant from the Tennessee Arts Commission and coordinated through the Southeast Tennessee Development District.